ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 For a database, we can run the [Set-DbaDbOwner](https://docs.dbatools.io/#Set-DbaDbOwner) command.

-If you don't specify the <code>-TargetLogin</code> parameter the database owner will change to the <code>sa</code> account
+If you don't specify the `-TargetLogin` parameter the database owner will change to the `sa` account

 ``` powershell
 Set-DbaDbOwner -SqlInstance localhost -Database 'db1'
 ```

-However, you can specify the <code>-TargetLogin</code> parameter to set the database owner to a different account
+However, you can specify the `-TargetLogin` parameter to set the database owner to a different account

 ``` powershell
 Set-DbaDbOwner -SqlInstance localhost -Database 'db1' -TargetLogin 'GEN_Account'